mihakosi/egemond/README.md

 - `MASTER_PASSWORD`: A password that must be entered when signing up (required if signing up is enabled)
 - `MASTER_PASSWORD`: A password that must be entered when signing up (required if signing up is enabled)
 - `TOTP_ALGORITHM`: Hashing algorithm for two-factor authentication (optional, default is SHA1)

+#### AI features
+To use the AI features, you will additionally also need the following:

+- **Receipt analysis**: an Azure AI Document Intelligence API key
+- **Item categorization**: an Open AI API key

+Instructions on how to obtain and use these API keys can be found in the documentation.

+Please note that although Egemond itself is open-source, AI features rely on third-party resources that are not free of charge.

 ### Run
 You can start Egemond by running